PennLINC/network_replication/index.md

 All project analyses are described below along with the corresponding code on Github.
 The following outline describes the order of the analytic workflow:

 *0.* Get static data from PMACS
 *1.* Parcellating the sensorimotor-association (S-A) axis

-*2.* Formatting parcel labels for different cortical parcellations *3.* Creating the spin test parcel rotation matrix for significance testing *4.* Constructing the sample for each dataset:
+*2.* Formatting parcel labels for different cortical parcellations
+*3.* Creating the spin test parcel rotation matrix for significance testing
+*4.* Constructing the sample for each dataset:
 * *Discovery: PNC*
 * *Replication: NKI, HCP-D, and HBN*

 *5.* Constructing connectivity matrices for each dataset
 *6.* Quantifying functional connectivity metrics: global brain connectivity, between- and within-network connectivity
 *7.* Image harmonization: applying [covbat-gam](https://github.com/andy1764/ComBatFamily) to multi-site data (HCP-D and HBN)
 *8.* Fitting generalized additive models (GAMs) and doing age-resolved analysis
 *9.* Characterizing relationships between functional connectivity metrics, age, and the S-A axis
 *10.* Visualizing results!

 <br>

-### 0. Get static data from PMACS
+### 0. Getting static data from PMACS
-Scripts in [https://github.com/PennLINC/network_replication/tree/main/code/datalad](https://github.com/PennLINC/network_replication/tree/main/code/datalad) get the static data for PNC, NKI, HCP-D, and HBN used for this project from PMACS using datalad get.
+Scripts in [/manuscript/code/datalad](https://github.com/PennLINC/network_replication/tree/main/code/datalad) were used to download the static data for PNC, NKI, HCP-D, and HBN used for this project from PMACS using datalad get.

 ### 1. Parcellating the sensorimotor-association (S-A) axis
 We parcellated the fslr/cifti [Sensorimotor-Association Axis](https://github.com/PennLINC/S-A_ArchetypalAxis/blob/main/FSLRVertex/SensorimotorAssociation_Axis.dscalar.nii) with cortical atlases (Schaefer 200, Schaefer 400, Gordon, and HCP-MMP) using [/manuscript/code/parcellations/parcellate_SAaxis.Rmd](https://github.com/PennLINC/network_replication/blob/main/code/parcellations/parcellate_SAaxis.Rmd).